puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

         chown -R pe-console-services:pe-console-services /opt/puppet/share/console-services/certs

-6. Copy the agent cert and security credentials to the puppet-dashboard cert directory.
+6. Copy the Puppet agent's cert and security credentials to the puppet-dashboard cert directory.

    Note that the Puppet master, PuppetDB, and PE console share the same agent cert and security credentials.